 Beyond guidance material and the hotline/helpdesk service, further educational or knowledge-based resources available from DPAs to SMEs included on-site consultation services for SMEs, sometimes dependent on the specifics of the case at hand; Frequently Asked Questions (FAQs) sections of the website, one of which took the form of a podcast; videos on specific issues available to watch back, either from a video conference or designed for social media dissemination; and specific training sessions for DPOs.

 Finally, some DPAs also expressed an awareness of the guidance materials available from other DPAs.
-It appeared that at times these were helpful to the original DPA but it was unclear from the interviews whether SMEs would be directly referred to the guidance material from other DPAs.
+It appeared that at times these were helpful to the interviewed DPA but it was unclear from the interviews whether SMEs would be directly referred to the guidance material from other DPAs.

 7.5 Reference to external resources